sematic-ai/sematic/docs/testing.md

     # Even when you've mocked a Sematic func, type checking will still
     # occur to make sure the connections between the inputs and outputs
     # in the pipeline are all correct.
 During execution, calling the
-    # funcs will always return unresolved futures at first as well, just
+    # funcs will always return futures without concrete values at first
-    # as they do in a real (unmocked) execution.
-This helps ensure that
+    # as well, just as they do in a real (unmocked) execution.
+This helps
-    # your "future" logic is all correct.
-These checks are the primary
+    # ensure that your "future" logic is all correct.
+These checks are the
-    # advantage of mocking with Sematic's mock_sematic_funcs instead of
+    # primary advantage of mocking with Sematic's mock_sematic_funcs instead
-    # unittest.mock mocking mechanisms.
+    # of unittest.mock mocking mechanisms.
     with pytest.raises(
         TypeError,
         match=r"for 'sematic.testing.tests.test_mock_funcs.remote_only_func'.*",
     ):
         with mock_sematic_funcs([remote_only_func]) as mock_funcs:
-            mock_funcs[remote_only_func].mock.return_value = "this is the wrong type!" pipeline().resolve(SilentResolver())
+            mock_funcs[remote_only_func].mock.return_value = "this is the wrong type!"
+            SilentRunner().run(pipeline())

     # The mocking only lasts within the `with` context
-    assert identity_func(16).resolve(SilentResolver()) == 16
+    assert SilentRunner().run(identity_func(16)) == 16
 ```

 Note that this is able to test the connections between your pipeline